 New York Museum of Transportation and Rochester & Genesee Valley Railroad Museum

-The New York Museum of Transportation Spend a day exploring the history of transportaion in Western New York with a visit to the New York Museum of Transporation and the Rochester & Genesee Valley Railroad Museum.
+The New York Museum of Transportation spend a day exploring the history of transportation in Western New York with a visit to the New York Museum of Transportation and the Rochester & Genesee Valley Railroad Museum.
 Enjoy exhibits featuring antique trolley cars, trains, a fire truck and other old vehicles, as well as transportation photos and artifacts from days gone by.

 The two museums, located in the Town of Rush, NY, have cooperated to offer visitors a one-price joint experience in the world of transportation.
 The two museum complexes are connected by a railroad line which was built by members of the two organizations.